Flat affine symplectic Lie groups: A double extension of a flat affine symplectic Lie algebra

 \section{A double extension of a flat affine symplectic Lie algebra}

 By the previous section it is known that there exists a bijective correspondence between simply connected flat affine symplectic Lie groups and flat affine symplectic Lie algebras.
-The main objective of this section is give a method of construction of flat affine symplectic Lie algebras using Nijenhuis' cohomology for left symmetric algebras (see \cite{N}).
-This is an iterative method which allows us to get flat affine symplectic Lie algebras of dimension $2n+2$ from a flat affine symplectic Lie algebra of dimension $2n$.
-We will call to this construction \emph{a double extension of a flat affine symplectic Lie algebra}.
+The main aim of this section is to give a method for constructing flat affine symplectic Lie algebras using Nijenhuis' cohomology for left symmetric algebras (see \cite{N}).
+This will be an iterative method which allows us to get flat affine symplectic Lie algebras of dimension $2n+2$ from a flat affine symplectic Lie algebra of dimension $2n$.
+We will call this construction \emph{a double extension of a flat affine symplectic Lie algebra}.
 We prove that it is possible to obtain all those flat affine symplectic Lie groups with bi-invariant symplectic connection by means of a double extension starting from $\{0\}$.
-Moreover, we get all flat affine symplectic Lie groups of dimension $2$ which were found in \cite{A} and give nontrivial examples in every even dimension.\\
+Moreover, we get all flat affine symplectic Lie groups of dimension $2$ which were found in \cite{An} and give nontrivial examples in every even dimension.